-$^{^{5}}$ We follow the literature and focus on individuals age 25 and over because most individuals have completed their education by that age.
+&lt;sup>7We follow the literature and focus on individuals age 25 and over because most individuals have completed their education by that age.
 In our sample, only about 1% of low-skilled men ages 25-34 are enrolled in school.
 Since we are using education level as a proxy for skill level, using final education increases the precision of our estimates (relative to, for instance, considering all 19 year olds "low-skilled" because they don't yet have a college degree).

-interest is larger - perhaps because discriminating against that entire set of job applicants is simply infeasible.
+men if the local low-skilled labor market consists primarily of black men, or if there are very few applicants for any open position.
+We find evidence that such differential effects exist.
+BTB has a smaller negative effect on black men in places where a larger share of the population is black, and a smaller negative effect on Hispanic men in places where a larger share of the population is Hispanic.
+Consequently, BTB reduces black male employment significantly everywhere but in the South (where a larger share of the population is black).
+Similarly, BTB reduces Hispanic male employment everywhere but in the West (where a larger share of the population is Hispanic).
+This suggests that employers are less likely to use race as a proxy for criminality in areas where the minority population of interest is larger - perhaps because discriminating against that entire set of job applicants is simply infeasible.
 In addition, we find evidence that statistical discrimination based on race is less prevalent in tighter labor markets: BTB's negative effects on black and Hispanic men are larger when national unemployment is higher.
 In other words, employers are more able to exclude broad categories of job applicants in order to avoid ex-offenders when applicants far outnumber available positions.

 Our hypothesis is that employers are less likely to interview young, low-skilled black and Hispanic men because these groups include a lot of ex-offenders with recent convictions and incarcerations.
 This hypothesis suggests that employers will instead interview and hire individuals from demographic groups unlikely to include recent offenders.
 We find some evidence suggesting that this does indeed happen.
-Older, low-skilled black men are significantly more likely to be employed after BTB.6 (This supports our hypothesis that the racial discrimination at work is statistical, not taste-based.)
+Older, low-skilled black men and older, low-skilled Hispanic women are significantly more likely to be employed after BTB.
+(These effects support our hypothesis that the racial discrimination at work is statistical, not taste-based.)
 Effects on white men are also positive and significant when BTB targets private firms.